 Centre for Theology and Ministry - 29 College Crescent, Parkville VIC

-Sydney Centre for Creative Change is an Australian based training organisation that provides high quality experiential training and supervision to small groups of counselling professionals and students.
-Training is currently offered in a range of creative therapies, including art and play, music, storytelling, sandplay and art therapy and is suitable for clinicians working with clients from all ages and with a range of presenting issues.
+We are an Australian based training organisation providing you high quality experiential training and supervision.
+Small groups of mental health and counselling professionals and students receive specialised training in a range of creative therapies, including art therapy, play therapy, music therapy, storytelling therapy and drama therapy.
+Our short courses are suitable for clinicians working with clients from all ages and with a range of presenting issues.
 Most creative therapies are suitable for working with clients in both individual and group settings.
 The evidence-based, experiential, skills-based training makes it highly suitable for Continuing Professional Development for psychologists, social workers, counsellors and other mental health care and case workers.

 We are passionately committed to the principles of reflective and experiential learning in adult education.
 We believe that people learn best when they: